A localized consensus-based sampling algorithm: Introduction

-An alternative method is sequential Monte Carlo (SMC) \cite{delmoralSequentialMonteCarlo2006}, which evolves samples from an easy-to-sample distribution (e.g., $\pi_\mathrm{prior}$ in \cref{eq:intro:bip:post}) into samples from $\pi$ (e.g., $\pi_\mathrm{post}$) gradually over multiple (time) steps.
-Many other methods are based on evolving SDEs that have $\pi$ (or a distribution approximating $\pi$) as an invariant distribution.
-An example is Langevin diffusion (see \cref{sec:ips:lang}); after time discretization, the unadjusted Langevin algorithm (ULA) \cite{robertsExponentialConvergenceLangevin1996} arises as an approximate sampler of $\pi$.
+An alternative method is sequential Monte Carlo (SMC)~\cite{delmoralSequentialMonteCarlo2006}, which evolves samples from an easy-to-sample distribution (e.g., $\pi_\mathrm{prior}$ in~\cref{eq:intro:bip:post}) into samples from $\pi$ gradually over multiple steps.
+Many other methods are based on evolving SDEs that have $\pi$ (or an approximation to $\pi$) as an invariant distribution.
+An example is Langevin diffusion (see \cref{sec:ips:lang}); after time discretization, the unadjusted Langevin algorithm (ULA)~\cite{robertsExponentialConvergenceLangevin1996} arises as an approximate sampler of $\pi$.
 Using ULA steps as MCMC proposals---or, equivalently, adding Metropolis--Hastings rejection to ULA---results in the Metropolis-adjusted Langevin algorithm~(MALA)~\cite{besagDiscussionPaperGrenander1994}.